szuke/xtuple-extensions/docs/TUTORIAL3.md

 The validate function is intended to return undefined if there is no error, and to return an error object if there is an error.
 What we're doing here is to add a specific check for the business logic.
 If that passes, we just call the default validation.

 See that we're relying on our centralized error registry to understand what `icecream3001` means.
-Let's register this error in our `client/models/startup.js` file.
+Let's register this error by adding the following code to the file `/path/to/xtuple-extensions/source/icecream/client/models/startup.js`:

 ```javascript
 XT.Error.addError({